graysonm23/Native-Yelp/README.md

 <img height="300px" width="150px" src="https://user-images.githubusercontent.com/52672474/77812523-d080bc80-706f-11ea-969f-fcd6abc5edf3.jpg">

 ## How Was It Made
   Utilizing the Yelp API, I was able to gather information from an axios call.
 Thereafter, I used that information and built Parent and Child components to render the information on the screen.
-The App utilizes a nice "V" like modularization, just like, "MVC" (Model View Controller).
+The App utilizes a nice "V" like modularization, just like the "MVC" (Model View Controller) model.

 ## User Interaction
   User can search what type of food they are thinking of having.
 It will then give a few restaurants and seperate them into how much they cost.
 Also, shows how mmay stars they have and the amount of reviews that reviews effecting their star count.